SCHEDULE A program

 Who am I?
 Why am I here?
 Is there more to life than this?
 These age-old question are important to all of us, and yet they seem to be asked less today in our busy, modern lives.
 Young adults are more educated and more connected than ever, and at the same time more stressed, in debt, addicted, and confused.
 While technology has advanced humanity in many ways, our spiritual roots remain much the same.
 There remains a yearning, a longing, an emptiness that money cannot buy, success cannot achieve, and one that our increasingly secular society does not discuss.
 If you feel unhappy and unfulfilled, come join us as we explore the depths of our lives and the meaning of our existence.
 This program is designed for young adults ages 18-30.

-The Catholic Church’s doctrine on the Hypostatic Union teaches us that Jesus is fully human and fully divine, yet we do not take the time to consider the implications of Jesus’ humanity and the lessons therein.
+Perhaps we do not take enough time to consider the implications of Jesus’ humanity and the lessons therein.
 Jesus walked the earth at a particular time, and he was faced with decisions just as we are.
 His choices reveal to us much about the very real man — Jesus of Nazareth — and what he asks of those who follow him.
 This retreat will explore the radical choices that Jesus made during his lifetime as well as our responses to similar choices in our lives.

 Our vocation is who we are and what we were born to do.
 Modern society typically offers us jobs or careers, but often these are simply about getting and spending more.
 We rarely talk about vocation unless we are referring to those called to a religious vocation; however, we all have a vocation or a calling.
 When we discover it, we discover that which fills us completely as human beings.
 Join us on this retreat as we pray to hear the silent whisper that reveals your deepest callings and your life’s mission.